kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.25 N
   - Niers gets the chess newsletter from Olesm.
 He learns his mysterious chess partner is in Liscor.
   - Niers is reinvigorated by this news.
+- 4.26 M
+  - Magnolia goes to the Reinhart estate to visit her Grandfather Regis, a multi-thousand year old ghost.
+  - She asks him for help from their family's magical armory.
+He allows her to take some help.
+  - Liscor and the Antinium are also discussing what to do about the Goblin Lord.

 ## Volume 1